Using RDS Data API - Amazon Aurora

 Note

 If you run a data definition language (DDL) statement, we recommend continuing to run the statement after the call times out.
 When a DDL statement terminates before it is finished running, it can result in errors and possibly corrupted data structures.
-To continue running a statement after a call times out, set the continueAfterTimeout parameter to true.
+To continue running a statement after a call exceeds the RDS Data API timeout interval of 45 seconds, set the continueAfterTimeout parameter to true.

 Running a batch SQL operation